nus-cs2113-AY1920S2/duke/docs/README.md

 After selected the task type,
 `1`: Todo task.
 Only task name is required.
 `2`: Deadline task.
-Upon seeing `Please enter the task:`, enter the task name **ONLY**.
-After that, you will see the instruction `  Please enter the deadline of your task:`, that is when you can input the deadline of your task.
+Upon seeing `Please enter the task:` enter the task name **ONLY**.
+After that, you will see the instruction `Please enter the deadline of your task:` that is when you can input the deadline of your task.
 `3`: Event task.
 Similar to the deadline task, enter the task name and venue of your event task **ONLY** when the application is asking.